 For working under unusually difficult circumstances to preserve the river Danube, a vital part of Hungary's environment.

-János Vargha is a Hungarian environmental activist, biologist, recipient of the 1995 European Environmental Prize and founder of the movement Duna Kör.
-Together with his movement, he actively campaigned against the expensive Gabcikovo-Nagymaros dam complex, which would have endangered the environmental and social balance of a vast portion of Hungarian territory and beyond.
+János Vargha is an Hungarian environmental activist, biologist, recipient of the 1995 European Environmental Prize and founder of the movement Duna Kör.
+Together with his movement, he actively campaigned against the expensive Gabcikovo-Nagymaros dam complex, which would have endangered the environmental and social balance of a vast portion of territory in Hungary and beyond.

 Vargha, conscious of the impact of the project both on the wildlife and on the local populations, committed himself to preserve the river Danube and the ecosystem around it, as well as guarantee its inhabitants access to drinking water supplies.
 In 1984, he set up Duna Kör, meaning the Danube Circle, as an environmental movement opposing the construction of an enormous dam and hydroelectric complex on the Danube.

 The 3-billion-dollar Gabcikovo-Nagymaros complex was to be built jointly by Hungary and Czechoslovakia, providing for one massive dam in each country.
 It involved drastic interference with nearly 200 kilometres of river, the flooding of 50 islands and 120 square kilometres of forests and fields, and the loss of valuable wildlife habitats.
 It also had incalculable implications for the groundwater of the region and the drinking water supply for around 3 million people.